-Should severe weather necessitate closing or early dismissal of school, this information will be posted on the Hall County Schools website at www.hallco.org.
+Should severe weather necessitate closing or early dismissal of school, this information will be posted on the Hall County Schools website at www.hallco.org and district social media sites.
 This information will also be broadcast over WDUN Radio (550 AM) and other area radio stations.
 School closing announcements will be released to the media by approximately 6:00 a.m.
 Notification is also sent to all parent-approved telephone numbers and email addresses using Infinite Campus Messenger.